enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoParameters.rst

     The magnitude of the sinusoidal velocity perturbations as a fraction of the angular velocity.
 Default: 0.1 ShearingBoxGeometry (external)
-    Defines the radius of the sphere for `ShearingBoxProblemType? </wiki/ShearingBoxProblemType>`_=0, and
-    the frequency of the velocity fluctuations (in units of 2pi) for `ShearingBoxProblemType? </wiki/ShearingBoxProblemType>`_=1.
+    Defines the radius of the sphere for ShearingBoxProblemType=0, and the frequency of the velocity fluctuations (in units of 2pi) for ShearingBoxProblemType=1.
 Default: 2.0

 Supernova Restart Simulation (40)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~